dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 1. Use a COW (copy-on-write) filesystem like btrfs or ZFS
 2. Set up snapshots to be taken periodically (hourly/daily) and sent to a different host or volume with some type of immutable file system.
 3. Manually backup snapshots or the full volume to offline, airgapped storage every N days/weeks/months.
 4. Figure out how you'll stop a someone who gets in from deleting or accessing your backups.
 Assume they'll be attacked.
 Understand what the backup solutions offer in terms of security.
-Can you use protection on an s3 storage bucket to prevent deletion, even with the access key?
-Don't let **anything** delete or format any volumes named "Backup".
+Can you use protection on an S3 storage bucket to prevent deletion, even with the access key?
+Don't let **anything** delete or format any backup volumes.
 5. If you're going to use encrypted backups, understand where the keys are stored and how they're used.
 More importantly, understand how you'll have the keys to decrypt the backups after a disaster.
 Can you use asymmetric crypto so only public keys get stored on your servers?
 6. Make the offsite backup 'pull' based - so the credentials to access the data already backed up do not exist on the system being backed up.
 7. Ensure you have enough copies.
 One isn't enough - what if the payment card on your storage account expires, or you get locked out?
 Three backups in two locations, at least one off-premises.